Samsung/tizen-docs/docs/platform/release-notes/tizen-5-5-m1.md

     - An API to get an original image size has been added.
   - Text
     - Support for circular text has been added.
-    - Feature to support layout text and icons have been added.
+    - Feature to support layout text and icons has been added.
     - Support for bitmap fonts has been added.
     - Some text render utils have been added.
   - Control and Visual